tir38/til/README.md

 * **6/10/2015**	`parentActivityName` was introduced in API 16, this is one of the reasons we set minSDK = 16 in version 2 of the book [read more](http://developer.android.com/guide/topics/manifest/activity-element.html#parent)

-* 6/9/2015	LinearLayout.LayoutParams constuctor takes in layout weight as a float, so we can specify layout weight as float in xml	http://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#LinearLayout.LayoutParams(int, int, float)
+* **6/9/2015**	LinearLayout.LayoutParams constuctor takes in layout weight as a float, so we can specify layout weight as float in xml	[link](http://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#LinearLayout.LayoutParams(int, int, float%29)

 * 5/15/2015	we can have our location request piggy back another request (and only get locations when another app requests a location) via the PRIORITY_NO_POWER flag	https://developer.android.com/reference/com/google/android/gms/location/LocationRequest.html#PRIORITY_NO_POWER